FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

 FUTURE DEVELOPMENTS?

-The requirement to have a mining facility on the planet the station orbits.
-The mod will function exactly the same but gives the player a reason to visit a planet.
-More to follow in the future...
+The requirement to have a mining facility on the planet the station orbits?
+The mod would function exactly the same but gives the player a reason to visit a planet.
+Maybe more to follow in the future...

 LICENCE